kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 const kalturaPlayer = KalturaPlayer.setup(config);
 ```

-> In this sample the player will try to request and play 4 ads.
+> In this sample, the player will try to request and play 4 ads.
 > Note: `position: 0` means pre-roll. `position: -1` means postroll.

 ### Ad Pod